 MnPAVE-Rigid 1.0 ran designs based on Class 5 aggregate base over a subgrade like clay loam.
 Other aggregate types were added to simulations to determine how the software responds to these changes.
 Investigation also explored the addition of subgrade material options in design simulations.

 MnPAVE-Rigid 2.0 is more user-friendly.
 Its tabs better match designer needs, and the software offers a design report PDF file for export.
 Instead of selecting from limited options for traffic volumes (default, normal and heavy), users can now input traffic data that the software will categorize.
 Designers can input Class 5 aggregate, Class 5Q (a higher quality aggregate with fewer fines) and open graded aggregate (no fines).
 Users can also choose 4-inch or 12-inch aggregate base thicknesses.
 An additional subgrade option was not included, as simulations indicated a sand subgrade input did not discernibly impact structural thickness outputs.

 The AASHTO M–E software is expensive, and agencies that use it have to work closely with consultants to receive training and to explore or modify the code.
 MnDOT owns and manages the source code for MnPAVE-Rigid 2.0, can keep it secure, and can continue to change and upgrade it internally for Windows and Linux platforms.

-MnDOT designers around the state are reviewing the software, but it is essentially already in use.
-After full review, the Office of Materials and Road Research will post a link to the program on its website.
+The updated MnPAVE-Rigid is now available online.
 Presentations about the software upgrades will be made at meetings for materials and soils engineers through the fall of 2018.